kendad/ScientificVisualizer/README.md

     * Based on the Scalar Filed a certain range can be set in the UI that will draw Contour Lines along those values
     * A Compute Shader Pass that generates its own derived scalar field which we can switch in between the vertex shader generated one and the compute shader genearted one in the UI.

+Would like to have more time with my compute shaders to do much more complex calculations

 ```
 This Application has been developed in Ubuntu Operating System